Doctor of Philosophy in Nursing Science

 How to Apply

-- Collect and submit the following documents as separate pdf files in ONE email to the Program Coordinator with the subject line (YOUR FULL NAME)-Ph.D. in Nursing.
+- Collect and submit the following documents as separate PFD files in ONE email to the Ph.D.
+Program Director or Associate Director with the subject line (YOUR FULL NAME)-Ph.D. in Nursing.
 Please attach all items as PDFs.

 - Curriculum vita or resume

-- Two academic or professional references should submit letters of recommendation as PDFs on institutional or organization letterhead to the Program Coordinator.
+- Two academic or professional references should submit letters of recommendation as PDFs on institutional or organization letterhead to the Ph.D.
+Program Director or Associate Director.
 Recommenders should include student name and "Ph.D. in Nursing" in the subject line.